 The winner of the Carnaval is announced on the afternoon of Ash Wednesday and the top 6 schools of the Elite Group parade once again in the Sambadrome the following Saturday to celebrate their achievement.

 If you have never seen a Carnival parade before, it may be difficult to understand how big and well prepared this show is.
-So here’s a video of 2020 winner:
+So here’s a video of the 2020 winner:

 2. Carnaval in Salvador